shoaibms/mofa_transformer/README.md

 | networkx | 3.4.2 |
 | matplotlib / seaborn | 3.10.1 / 0.13.2 |

-A full, frozen dependency list is generated in `results/conda_lock.yml`.
+A full, frozen dependency list is in `requirements.txt`.

 ## 📦 Validation Reports